fiyazbinhasan/GraphQLCoreFromScratch/README.md

 # Like this repo?

-Show your support by simply put a star on the repository.
+Show your support by simply putting a star on the repository.